 Residents Maintain Autonomy

-This indicates the percent of patients who needed additional assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with ADL's could be a sign of deterioration of a patient's well-being.
+This indicates the percentage of patients that needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

 In Symphony of Chesterton, 15.7% Percentage of Residents